karticsubr/FAS2016/code/Analysis/README.md

 -G --ofile pbrt-killeroos
 ````

-* MSE analyzer works the same but for pbrt-v3, you need to compute the reference image (ReferenceSampler used Halton) with huge number of samples per pixel (--refnspp 1000).
+* MSE analyzer works the same as variance analyzer but you need a reference value.
+For pbrt-v3, you need to compute the reference image (ReferenceSampler used Halton) with huge number of samples per pixel (--refnspp 1000).
 Make sure you have a cropwindow defined in the .pbrt scene file to select the region you are interested in.
 Example to call PBRTIntegrand (all in one line):
 ````
 ./build/eea -S --stype stratified